godotengine/godot-website/collections/_article/review-godotcon24.md

 # Thank you!
 And that concludes our tour through GodotCon 24.
 Hope you had fun reminiscing with us!

-Do you want to bring the next event to your city, become part of the organizer team?
-Requirements are good international travel connections and more importantly a local user group willing to help us out.

-Lastly, sign up to our mailing list to be the first to know about GodotCon 25!
+If you want to be notified about our next one, sign up to our mailing list and be the first to know:

 <form method="post" action="https://godot.news/subscription/form" class="listmonk-form">
     <div>